iOSonja/swiftui-exercises/README.md

 #### Project 2: Guess the Flag
 - A game that shows random flags and asks the player to recognize the country it represents

-#### Project 3: Views and Modifiers
-- Just some playing around with views and modifiers

 #### Challenge 2: Rock Paper Scissors
 - A game that simulates the traditional Rock Paper Scissors with a twist